✨ Professional Resume Review | Get Yours Today | Certified Experts

 Common Pitfalls in Job Applications that Result in You Not Being Invited to Interview

-No one likes sending tons of resumes (we will use this interchangeably with CV) and doesn’t get a positive response.
-You may be doing things wrongly, which you must fix if you want potential employers to set up an interview with you.
+No one likes sending tons of resumes (we will use this interchangeably with CV) and not getting a positive response.
+You may be doing things wrong, which you must fix if you want potential employers to set up an interview with you.

 Resume-Related Issues